-During 1996, the Committee established a stock holding policy for executive officers of the Corporation.
-The stock holding policy specifies an appropriate level of ownership of the Corporation's Common Stock as a multiple of the officer's compensation.
-For the chief executive officer, the multiple is one times his base salary and reference bonus for the calendar year.
-For all other officers, the multiple is one times the officer's base salary.
+The Committee established a stock holding policy for executive officers of the Corporation in 1996 that required executive officers to own a multiple of their compensation in shares of the Corporation's Common Stock.
+For the chief executive officer, the multiple was one times his base salary and reference bonus for the calendar year.
+For all other officers, the multiple was one times the officer's base salary.
 The Committee deemed it appropriate to permit officers to achieve these ownership levels over a three-year period.
+The policy was amended in 1998 to apply only to the chief executive officer.

-In order to assist officers in complying with the policy, the Committee also adopted a stock holding assistance plan under which the Corporation is authorized to make interest-free loans to officers to enable them to purchase shares of the Common Stock in the open market.
+In order to assist officers in complying with the policy, the Committee also adopted in 1996 a stock holding assistance plan under which the Corporation was authorized to make interest-free loans to officers to enable them to purchase shares of the Common Stock in the open market.
 The loans are required to be repaid upon the earlier of demand or the fifth anniversary of the date of the loan, unless otherwise authorized by the Committee.
-During 1996, Mr. Rainville, the Corporation's chief executive officer, received a loan in the principal amount of \$118,104 under this plan.
+During 1996, Mr. Rainville, the Corporation's chief executive officer, received a loan in the principal amount of \$118,104 under this plan, of which \$94,483.20 remains outstanding.
+During 1997, Mr. Jonathan W. Painter, an executive vice president of the Corporation, received a loan in the principal amount of \$118,104 under the plan, of which the entire amount remains outstanding.
+This plan was also amended in 1998 to apply only to the chief executive officer.
 See "Relationship with Affiliates - Stock Holding Assistance Plan."

-The Committee also adopted a policy requiring its executive officers to hold shares of the Corporation's Common Stock acquired upon the exercise of stock options granted by the Corporation.
+The Committee also has adopted a policy requiring its executive officers to hold shares of the Corporation's Common Stock acquired upon the exercise of stock options granted by the Corporation.
 Under this policy, executive officers are required to hold one-half of their net option exercises over a period of five years.
 The net option exercise is determined by calculating the number of shares acquired upon exercise of a stock option, after deducting the number of shares that could have been traded to exercise the option and the number of shares that could have been surrendered to satisfy tax withholding obligations attributable to the exercise of the options.
-Policy on Deductibility of Compensation